 How To Reach Triyuginarayan Temple

-To reach the Triyuginarayan temple, you must travel to Sonprayag (the primary base point), which is well connected to major transit hubs like Haridwar and Rishikesh.
-From Sonprayag, the temple is around 12 km; you can easily hire a taxi to reach the site.
+To reach the Triyuginarayan temple, you must travel to Sonprayag (the primary base point), which is well connected to major transit hubs like Haridwar and Rishikesh (Yoga Capital of India).
+From Sonprayag, the temple is around 12 km.
+If you book a package with Musafir resort, we provide a personal vehicle for your visit; else, if you are travelling on your own, you can hire a local taxi, which is easily available during the Do Dham yatra season.

 Here is a short overview of how to reach the Triyuginarayan temple.

 By Air: Fly to Jolly Grant Airport in Dehradun, which is the nearest airport to Triyuginarayan, around 250-26 km and well-connected to major indian cities.
 From the airport, you can take a taxi or bus to Sonprayag.
-From there, you need to take a shuttle taxi to reach Triyuginarayan.
+After reaching Sonprayag, you need to take a shuttle taxi to reach Triyuginarayan.

 By Road: Travelling by road is the more direct way to reach Triyuginarayan, following a very scenic route, the NH-107.